Montana Voter Bill of Rights

 You have the right to vote if you are a registered voter - even if your name is not on the list.
 You will vote using a provisional ballot.
 Your vote will be counted if elections officials determine that you are eligible to vote.

-You have the right to register and cast a ballot if you are still in line when the polls close.
+You have the right to cast a ballot if you are still in line when the polls close.
 Polls close at 8 pm.

 You have the right to cast a secret ballot without anyone bothering you or telling you how to vote.
 You should not be approached by a candidate or issue campaign while casting a ballot.